-Below are some examples of where the benefits of membership in relation to a single application can justify the annual cost of membership:
+For some examples of where the benefits of membership in relation to a single application can justify the annual cost of membership, please view below:

 - Result: Your membership to the Planning Jungle website has prevented the potential failure of this project, and has avoided the potential loss of your client to another planning consultant.

 Example for local authorities:

 - Case: You receive an application for an outbuilding with a mansard / crown type roof (i.e. a roof with a flat area in the centre and pitches at the sides).
 The outbuilding would be situated more than 2m away from the boundaries and would have a maximum height of 4m.
 The application is accompanied by an appeal decision (reference "December 2010 - Code a00183") in which the Inspector concluded that this would be permitted development.
 You look in the MHCLG "Technical Guidance" document, and can find no information relating to this particular situation.
 However, you then use the "Part 1 of the GPDO - GENERAL Appeal Decisions" document on the Planning Jungle website to look up the conclusion of the above appeal decision, and find that it has been contradicted by five other appeal decisions.
 You refuse the application, referring to these four other appeal decisions, and the agent decides not to submit an appeal.